clipmagic/ProcessPromptManager/README.md

 The generated guidance is based on ProcessWire field types and field context where available.

-Tip: include a clear stop cue in your own prompt instructions.
+**Tip**: include a clear stop cue in your own prompt instructions.
 Tell the agent what to return when required conditions cannot be met, for example when source data is missing, a required field cannot be populated confidently, or no valid Page Reference option applies.

 Example prompt instruction: